ls1intum/Artemis/docs/user/exercises/quiz.rst

     .. figure:: quiz/course-dashboard.png
             :align: center

-- In the quiz exercises section, click on the Create Quiz button |CreateAQuizButton| to open the following form to create the new Quiz Exercise.
+- In the quiz exercises section, click on the Create Quiz button |CreateAQuizButton| to open the following form to create the new quiz exercise.

     .. figure:: quiz/create-a-quiz-form.png
             :align: center